How to Calculate the Distance Between Two Cities in Excel (5 Methods)

 The CONCATENATE and SUBSTITUTE functions may also be used in Excel to determine the distance between two cities on the planet.

-4. Create LAMBDA Function to Calculate Distance Between Two Cities
+Method 4 – Creating a LAMBDA Function to Calculate the Distance Between Two Cities

-The LAMBDA function in Excel is used to build customized functions that can be utilized across a worksheet and accessed by familiar names.
-Once it has been defined and given a name, we can use those functions anywhere in our workbook.
+The LAMBDA function in Excel allows us to build customized functions that can be used across a worksheet and accessed by familiar names.
+Once defined and given a name, these functions can be utilized anywhere in our workbook.

 • Δλ indicates the difference between the longitudes (lon_2-lon_1).